cagross/react-specials/README.md

 2. Open your browser to `http://localhost:5555` and it should display the app's browse component.
 You should see something similar to the screenshot depicted in at the very top of this README ([link here](#header)).

-On the screen, all of the items from the deli/meat department should be listed, along with their details, price, and if possible, their unit price.
+On the screen should be a small search form, requiring you to enter a US zip code and a radius (in miles).
+Once a search is executed, and results are found, all of the items from the deli/meat department should be listed--for all stores in the search area.
+In addition, each item will also display its details, price, and if possible, unit price.

-To filter by different meat types (beef, chicken, or pork), use the radio buttons at the top of the page.
+To filter results by different meat types (beef, chicken, or pork), use the large radio buttons on the page.

 _Note: For now, the browse component is best viewed on desktop devices.
 The layout is quite broken at tablet/mobile screen widths._